icemiliang/vot/README.md

   Output files of Vot are compatible with Gnuplot.
 A sample Gnuplot script (gnuplotScripts.txt) is also provided in /demo/.
 If you are using the sample files, the script should plot the picture above.

   Votx does not involve convex hulls.
-We provide a Matlab script is provided to plot the resulging samples.
+We provide a Matlab script to plot the resulging samples.

 ## Code structure
 The command-line programs are built from /demo/vot.cpp and /demo/votx.cpp